 It is time for you to start a hope chest!

-While preparing for a women’s event at our church, God brought to my mind a hope chest.
+While preparing for a women’s event, God brought to my mind a hope chest.
 As I thought on this further and studied it out, I quickly understood all God’s children need one!

 For my younger readers who may not be familiar with this term, a hope chest, also called dowry chest or cedar chest, is a piece of furniture traditionally used to collect items such as clothing and household linen by unmarried young women in anticipation of married life.
 Most traditional hope chests were made with cedar wood which is a natural insect and fungus repellent.
 Although it lost its popularity in the 1950s, smaller jewelry-box-sized versions used to keep personal mementos were still around into the 1980s.